blackboxrecords/backend/README.md

-# spotify-connect
+# backend

-A web page for handling spotify account oauths
+The backend logic for the black box records music records management system